 Website: https://www.carecorner.org.sg/family-violence-protection

-Go to the nearest clinic or hospital to have your injuries treated and recorded as proof of abuse.
+Go to the nearest clinic or hospital to have your injuries treated and recorded.

 If you have to leave your home immediately due to domestic violence and have no place to go, there are crisis shelters where you can stay temporarily.
 You may approach a Family Service Centre, a Protection Specialist Centre or the Police if you wish to go to a crisis shelter.
 You can also seek shelter with relatives or friends.